CJMenart/MetadataRepresentationProject/use-case.md

 * Traffic Signage Data
   * [Kaggle https://www.kaggle.com/datasets/andrewmvd/road-sign-detection]
   * [Manual of Traffic Signs http://www.trafficsign.us/index.html]
+* Road Safety Data
+  * [Road Safety Database [https://github.com/todrobbins/dtcdb](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data)]

+# Removed for Scope Reasons
+## Competency Questions
+* Is this a toll road?
+* Does the vehicle have enough gas/charge to make it to the next gas/charge station?
+* Road closures/additional traffic due to functions such as parades/protests etc...?
+* Is the car experiencing any issues?
+* What is the possible issue depending on the symptoms?
+* Does the car need to pull off the road?
+* What are the consequences if action is not taken to take car of the issue?

+## Datasets
 * Diagnostic and Maintenance Data
   * [Diagnostic and Trouble Code Database https://github.com/todrobbins/dtcdb]
-* Road Safety Data
-  * [Road Safety Database [https://github.com/todrobbins/dtcdb](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data)]
 * Navigation/Trip Planning Data
   * [Alternative Fuels Data Center https://afdc.energy.gov/fuels/electricity_locations.html#/find/nearest?fuel=ELEC]
   * [TollGuru (has an API, should be scrapable) https://tollguru.com/toll-calculator]